Selects: Noise Pollution: Arrrgh!

 And so, if you're exposed to noise while you're sleeping, it still has that stress effect on you.

-And what they figured out is that one of the problems of just being chronically stressed through something like noise, and I think stress in general, is that it
+And what they figured out is that one of the problems of just being chronically stressed through something like noise, and I think stress in general, is that

-affects, I think it's called the endothelium, which is the lining of your blood vessels.
+it affects, I think it's called the endothelium, which is the lining of your blood vessels.

-And they respond to chemicals that tell them to constrict, to relax.
+And they respond to chemicals that tell them to constrict, to relax,

-And they get constricted when they get stressed when they're exposed to stress, like cortisol or something like that comes along and says, constrict.
+and they get constricted when they get stressed when they're exposed to stress, like cortisol or something like that comes along and says, constrict.

 And when they do that, you get high blood pressure.
+You can end up with heart disease.

 You can end up suffering from heart attacks.
+And what's insane is they figured out that after one night

-And what's insane is they figured out that after one night of being exposed while you're sleeping to something like train sounds,
+being exposed while you're sleeping to something like train sounds,

 your endothelium

-starts suffering, like it doesn't function as well after just one night of that.
+starts suffering.
+Like it doesn't function as well after just one night of that.

-Like, isn't the idea that you can
+Right.
+Like isn't the idea that you can

 have no other sort of poor health markers and it can actually be brought on because of this noise, right?

 Yes, while you're sleeping, you're still getting sleep, but it's still happening to you while you're sleeping.
+And not only like high blood pressure or

 It is.